FAQs

 No. We welcome everyone (including families) to join us for our happy hours and outings.
 We love seeing kids running around.
 We have a bunch of kids of our own as well.

-Any paid-tier HHGC member can play in the Majors events.
+Any HHGC member can play in the Majors events.

 HHGC has a wide-range of golfers in the club.
 We have the seasoned golfer who has been playing for many years.
 We also have the newer golfers who are still improving their game.
 We aren’t all at the same playing ability.
 But what we all do share is the love of getting out there and hearing the sound of a pure shot.
 That’s what keeps us coming back time and time again.
 And for this reason, we use the GHIN handicap system to level the playing field in our competitive events.